Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/_pages/about.md

 Prior to Cornell, I spent several years as a data scientist at Korea University to develop course and major recommender systems to support college students' decision making process.

 I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening to music and curating songs!

-I'm proud that this list has been updated by my lovely cohort [Ruth Martinez-Yepes](http://ruthmy.com/).

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/0AZX5DtlIl7mfLkqg4QZKO?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>